celery/celery/docs/tutorials/daemonizing.rst

     # Extra command-line arguments to the worker
     CELERYD_OPTS="--time-limit=300 --concurrency=8"

-    # %N will be replaced with the first part of the nodename.
+    # %n will be replaced with the first part of the nodename.
-    CELERYD_LOG_FILE="/var/log/celery/%N.log"
+    CELERYD_LOG_FILE="/var/log/celery/%n.log"
-    CELERYD_PID_FILE="/var/run/celery/%N.pid"
+    CELERYD_PID_FILE="/var/run/celery/%n.pid"

     # Workers should run as an unprivileged user.
     #   You need to create this user manually (or you can choose